-The U.S. government Friday charged Goldman Sachs & Co. with defrauding investors leading up to the financial crisis, according to the Associated Press.
+The U.S. government Friday charged Goldman Sachs Bank USA & Co. with defrauding investors leading up to the financial crisis, according to the Associated Press.

 Conflicts of Interest